-- 5.3.1 The cost pressure on Merton's high needs block at the end of September 2019 was forecast at £9.990m for the 2019/20 financial year.
-Although government has announced additional funding for 2020/21, this is set to be in the region of an extra £3m.
+- 5.3.1 The cost pressure on Merton's high needs block at the end of September 2020 was forecast at c£14m for the 2020/21 financial year.
+Although government has announced additional funding for 2021/22, this is set to be in the region of an extra £3m.
 It is therefore clear that the cost pressure is expected to continue. - 5.3.2 Over the past 3 years Merton has increased its Additional Resourced Provision through the opening of a new ASD Unit at Hatfeild and expanded Perseid Special School (primary age and secondary age).
-The expansion of Cricket Green School by a further 56 places and a new ASD Unit at Stanford Primary School are also being completed. - 5.3.3 The council is working across South West London to decrease the unit costs of SEN placements, with a dynamic purchasing system across the consortium. - 5.3.4 However, the expansion plans have not been able to keep up with the unprecedented increase in demand so there has been an increased reliance on more expensive Independent placements.
-Due to this and the general costs associated with the growth of all EHCPs, the High Needs block was in deficit in 2018/19 and a much larger deficit is forecast for 2019/20. - 5.3.5 The council is working on the expansion of further SEND provision, including extending the age range of Melrose School and providing substantial further ASD provision to reduce reliance on more expensive Independent School Placements.
+The expansion of Cricket Green School by a further 56 places and a new ASD Unit at Stanford Primary School.
+There are further plans for 2021/22 of an additional 93 places; 20 ARPs and 73 special places. - 5.3.3 The council is working on the expansion of further SEND provision, providing substantial further ASD provision to reduce reliance on more expensive Independent School Placements.
 However, these projects are still at an early stage so there will be a time lag in receiving the financial benefits to the High Needs Block.
-In any case, while increasing specialist provision to reduce further

-- independent school placement will assist the High Needs Block expenditure, it will not offset the costs of the significant rise in EHCPs.
-We are planning to establish a sub group of the Schools Forum to work with the LA on further strategies to address this issue. - 5.3.6 Merton's directors continue to work with other local authorities and with London Councils to lobby central government about the insufficient funding of the DSG and the impact it has on local government finances and services. - 5.3.7 Merton has a deficit recovery plan that has more details about the high needs block and the associated pressures.
-This is a live document, which is updated on a regular basis.
+In any case, while increasing specialist provision to reduce further independent school placement will assist the High Needs Block expenditure, it will not offset the costs of the significant rise in EHCPs.
+A sub group of the Schools Forum has been established to work with the LA on further strategies to address this issue. - 5.3.4 The expansion plans have not been able to keep up with the unprecedented increase in demand so there has been an increased reliance on more expensive Independent placements.
+Due to this and the general costs associated with the growth of all EHCPs, the High Needs block has been in deficit since 2018/19. - 5.3.5 The council is working across South West London to decrease the unit costs of SEN placements, with a dynamic purchasing system across the consortium.
+The South London Commissioning Partnership (SLCP) terminated the contract for the Direct Purchasing System (DPS) in March 2020.
+The DPS, although used actively by Merton was not used by several Boroughs within the SLCP and therefore did not produce the costs savings that were envisaged when the contract was taken out.
+The SLCP is focusing on fee negotiations with the Independent Sector and the Higher Needs Funding process for Further Education Colleges.
+Merton has established internal processes for consultations to the Independent Sector since the DPS was terminated. - 5.3.6 Merton's directors continue to work with other local authorities and with London Councils to lobby central government about the insufficient funding of the DSG and the impact it has on local government finances and services. - 5.3.7 Merton has a deficit recovery plan that has more details about the high needs block and the associated pressures.
+This is a live document, which is updated on a regular basis and will be reported in detail to School Forum in January 2021.

-6 Feedback Questio nnaire to Merton's Schools Funding Formula 2020/21
+6 Feedback Questionnaire to Merton's Schools Funding Formula 2021/22

-This questionnaire must be e filled in and returned by Friday 15th November 2019 to:
+this questionnaire must be filled in and returned by Thursday 3rd December

+2020 to:

 Jayne Ward

-London Borough of Merton I
+London Borough of Merton

-7 th Floor, Merton Civic Cen tre,
+7 th Floor, Merton Civic Centre,

 London Road, Morden, SM4 5DX

-Or e-mail to jayne.ward@n nerton.gov.uk
+Or e-mail to jayne.ward@merton.gov.uk

 NAME OF SCHOOL

-Signature

-(Headteacher / Chair of Governors)
+Signature(Headteacher / Chair of Governors)

 Date